Diving Conditions in Komodo

 Southern Komodo

 From Pantai Merah (Pink Beach) and further south, you move into the cooler upwelling water from the depths of the Indian Ocean.
-The upwellings, caused by ocean currents colliding with the continental shelf, force an endless supply of planktonic food in to the area and result in an explosion of marine-life.
+The upwellings, caused by ocean currents colliding with the continental shelf, force an endless supply of planktonic food to the area and result in an explosion of marine-life.
 The reefs in the south are vibrant in soft coral life, large branching corals, and sea fans.

 Temperature